Free tool · CMS NPPES NPI Registry

 How it works

-3. Each result displays: provider name, NPI, entity type (Individual or Organization), primary specialty and taxonomy code, practice address, enumeration date, and last-updated date from NPPES.
+- A result can include provider name, NPI, entity type, primary specialty and taxonomy code, practice address, enumeration date, and last-updated date from NPPES; fields can be null.

 Frequently asked questions